 Train themed holiday events such as riding The Polar Express.

-Passing out children’s artwork to residents of a local nursing home.
+Passing out children’s artwork to residents at a local nursing home.

 Baking homemade sugar cookies and decorating them with homemade frosting.

-Baking Gordon’s Food Service precut sugar cookies and using store bought frosting.
+Decorating store bought, frozen, precut sugar cookies with store bought frosting.

 Gathering with extended family for a night of games and relationship building.